Outreach information for 2023-2024

 The UCC School of Mathematical Sciences in partnership with the Irish Mathematical Trust offers extra-curricular activities for young students of all ages:

-- Junior Mathematics Enrichment: A set of free, weekly maths classes run on Saturday mornings at 10-11:30 from the end of November till May, for 2nd - 3rd year secondary school students (and occasionally 1st-year students with advanced mathematical abilities).
+- Junior Mathematics Enrichment: A set of free, weekly maths classes run on Saturday mornings at 10-11:30 starting on 7th Oct, for 2nd - 3rd year secondary school students (and occasionally 1st-year students with advanced mathematical abilities).
 Participants work in a relaxed environment with college students as well as professional mathematicians and meet new ideas and skills, which we hope will deepen their interest in the subject.
 The programme involves a lot of teamwork including team quiz competitions.
 Students learn through problem-solving related to games like Sets, Dominoes, Mind-reading games and others.
-Programme information, schedules and registration on the UCC Maths Enrichment webpage.

-- Intermediate and Senior Maths Enrichment: A set of free, weekly maths classes run on Saturday mornings at 10 am-1pm from end of November till May, for TY (Intermediate) and 5th/6th (Senior) students.
+- Intermediate and Senior Maths Enrichment: A set of free, weekly maths classes run on Saturday mornings at 10 am-1pm starting on 7th Oct, for TY (Intermediate) and 5th/6th (Senior) students.
 Here, students are shown deeper and more challenging maths than that seen on the school syllabus and are induced to develop a love of maths and its fun side.
 Emphasis is placed on creative thinking and problem-solving skills, with the aim of making already talented students more mathematically-minded.
 The classes also act as practise and training for mathematical Olympiads, the qualifiers for which are run through the classes.
-Programme information, schedules and registration on the UCC Maths Enrichment webpage.

 - Maths Circles for Primary Schools and beginning Junior Cycle students: While there are no Saturday classes for younger students in primary school or starting Junior Certificate, we support the setting up Maths Circles within the children’s schools.
 Maths Circles are lunchtime or after-school maths clubs where students explore various mathematical topics with a focus on play and creative problem-solving.
 Students learn how maths is at the heart of almost everything including origami, seashells and card tricks.
 Topics covered in the past include sets, graph theory, tessellation, infinite sequences and series, combinatorics and probability.
 Over 60 hours of activities for lessons have been developed and are available at the Maths Circles homepage.
 Parents and students are encouraged to talk to teachers about setting up Maths Circles in their schools.
 Teachers can avail of support from TY students who have attended a week-long workshop in UCC (see TY Work Experience below) and can find here a complete guide for setting up a Maths Circle.